Monthly Tech-Tip from Tony Hansen SignUp

 Hand-tooling a mug model vs. 3D-printing a mold to cast it

-I am creating molds for a 2019 casting-jiggering project to reproduce heavy stoneware mugs manufactured here 50 years ago.
+I am creating molds for a 2019 casting-jiggering project to reproduce heavy stoneware mugs manufactured here 50 years ago (I am not a mold maker, just a potter).
 I have a profile drawing I want to match (upper left).
 The solid plaster model on the left was my first attempt at manual tooling.
-The metal template was time-consuming to hand-make, its contour was difficult-to-match to the drawing and the plaster surface turned out rough and difficult-to-smooth.
-To make the plaster model on the right I printed a shell (using my 3D printer), poured the plaster in, extracted it after set and then smoothed it on the wheel using a metal rib and trimming tool.
+The metal template was time-consuming to hand-make, its contour was difficult to match to the drawing and the plaster surface turned out rough and difficult-to-smooth.
+To make the plaster model on the right I 3D printed a shell, poured the plaster in, extracted it after set and then smoothed it on the wheel using a metal rib and trimming tool.
 It matches the drawing perfectly and the round is very true.
 3D-printing is revolutionary for this type of thing!
 The drawings: I hired someone on Upwork.com to make them for me (using Fusion 360).
 The shell-mold (to cast the model) on the upper right: I printed that too, in two pieces.

 My potter's wheel with aluminum cup-head and jigger mold inserted